 - Exposure to chemicals is listed second on the list of life-threatening occupational diseases and chemical burns.

 - Chemical agents are considered the cause of most skin diseases and disorders related to occupations.

 - Nearly 1.5 million job-related chemical exposure cases resulted in a restriction of duties, a job transfer, or a significant number of days away from work.

-According to the EPA in the United States, humans are exposed to dangerous toxin chemicals in their environment every day who are not near chemical plants.
+According to the EPA in the United States, humans are exposed to dangerous toxin chemicals in their environment every day who are not near chemicals plants.
 This danger includes exposure to the top eight most harmful common substances:

 - PCB (polychlorinated biphenyls)